gfpkelly1986/space-invaders/README.md

    - Users name added to the top of the page
    - Current Score tab that tracks the users score
    - A countdown timer that counts down from one minute
-   - Responsive game board (Enemies contained within the board)
+   - Enemies contained within the game board
    - The Aliens/Enemies (Controlled creation and falling rate)
    - The Users ship (Shoots laser)
    - Controls for touch screen/mobile users